 One of the main reasons the school decided to purchase Clicker was to provide pupils with special educational needs the tools they need to succeed.
 We also wanted to give children who struggle with the physical act of writing a way to express themselves and their ideas more easily.

 For me, the best thing about Clicker is seeing our children’s confidence and pride in their work grow.
 It enables them to recognise their ability to achieve, which makes such a positive difference to their mental health.

 We committed to a whole-school approach to literacy difficulties, so we’re not just using Clicker with our special needs children.
 Because we have a Site License, we can roll it out across the school, so that all our pupils can show their potential and abilities.
 We want all our children using Clicker at least once a week, with the aim to use it a lot more from September when things will have settled down.

-We use Clicker predominantly in writing-based subjects to help with our students’ literacy attainment.
-But for some of our younger learners, we’re also using the pre-made Clicker Books to introduce topics on a one-to-one basis.
+We use Clicker predominantly in writing-based subjects to help with our pupils’ literacy attainment.
+But for some of our key stage one learners, we’re also using the pre-made Clicker Books to introduce topics on a one-to-one basis.
 In the new academic year, we plan to use them (as well as the Find Out and Write About resources) on the interactive whiteboard for whole class work.
 I’m really amazed by how much there is in LearningGrids – the scope and variety of resources is incredible.
 We use the pre-made resources a lot and from September we want to explore Clicker Sets further by creating our own.

-Our students really like using the Predictor to help with their writing fluency.
+Our children really like using the Predictor to help with their writing fluency.
 They particularly like the fact that they can hear the words read aloud before they select them.
 The flow-chart/diagram sets are also a huge hit.
 For those who struggle to write, the boost Clicker gives to their confidence is incredible.

 I’m really amazed by how much there is in LearningGrids – the scope and variety of resources is incredible.